 Stereotactic radiation therapy is an advanced technique used to treat small tumours with well-defined edges and can be used for both primary and metastatic (advanced) prostate cancer.
 It is different to conventional radiation therapy for prostate cancer, where the whole prostate is generally treated.
 Stereotactic radiation therapy reduces the overall treatment time for prostate cancer to one and a half weeks, delivering high doses of radiation in less than 15 minutes, and monitors the patient’s prostate motion using small gold markers to ensure the radiation is delivered accurately.
-Stereotactic radiation therapy for primary prostate cancer is available at Icon Cancer Centre Midland, Icon Cancer Centre Gold Coast Private and Icon Cancer Centre Greenslopes.
+Stereotactic radiation therapy for primary prostate cancer is available at Icon Cancer Centre Midland, Icon Cancer Centre Gold Coast Private, Icon Cancer Centre Greenslopes, Icon Cancer Centre Maroochydore, Icon Cancer Centre North Lakes and Icon Cancer Centre Redland.

 Stereotactic radiation therapy can also be used to treat advanced prostate cancer where the disease has started to spread to other parts of the body.
 Traditionally patients would be treated with hormone therapy and chemotherapy, which are often associated with negative side effects.
 Icon Group’s TRANSFORM study, published in the International Journal of Cancer, found that stereotactic radiation therapy can delay progression to these treatments for more than two years.

 Icon is proud to offer access to this treatment approach at centres in New South Wales, ACT, Queensland, Victoria, Tasmania and Western Australia.
 If you would like to enquire about stereotactic radiation therapy treatment, please contact your local Icon team or send us a message.